john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 In real world applications, a client might add additional information to thier account or something like that.
 We need the ability to add or even remove properties from that account object.
 **To add or subtract properties to an object, you can use either dot-notation or bracket notation.** Since objects in JavaScript are dynamic, you can freely add or remove properties from them.

-### Use dot-notation or bracket notation to add a new property
+### Use dot-notation or bracket notation to add a new property.
 **To add properties to an object, you can use dot-notation (or bracket notation) and chain the new name of your property and then assign a value.** Dot-notation is better to use but bracket notation is good to use in certain circumstances, such as when you have improper identifiers like dashes
 ```JavaScript
 const superCar = {